Nielsen equivalence in a class of random groups: Lifting random paths in

 \begin{proof}

-The idea of the proof is simple: As an average subpath of a generic path that doesn't contain $\gamma$ as a subpath must be short, i.e. bounded in terms of $n$ and $\gamma$, and as the $t_i$ cover a definite portion of $s$ it follows that $q$ must be large.
+The idea of the proof is simple: As an average subpath of a generic path that doesn't contain $\gamma$ as a subpath must be short, i.e. bounded in terms of $n$ and $\gamma$, and as the $t_i$ cover a definite portion of $s$ it follows that $q$ must be large is $|s|$ is large.

 We sketch a proof but omit some of the details for brevity.
 Suppose that $\gamma$ is a reduced path of length $k$ in $R_n$.
 Let $p=\frac{1}{2n(2n-1)^{k-1}}$.
 For any $j\in \mathbb N_{\ge 1}$ let $f(j)$ be the probability that in a random semi-infinite reduced path in $R_n$, a subpath between two consecutive non-overlapping occurrences of $\gamma$ is of length~$j$.